MailTape/MailTape-v1/_posts/2023-07-30-Moss-Velveta.md

 track6_title: Kaitlyn Aurelia Smith - Clover
 image: 'https://mailta.pe/img/fbPic533.png'
 musiColor: musiColor533.png
+description: >-
+  This Sunday, we take the tread into morning's mist as we welcome the elusive Moss Velveta for Episode 533.
+Presently anonymous, the group's releases strike cinematic intensity, dipping into both baroque dissonances and delicate harmonies at once.
 ---
 <p id="introduction"> This Sunday, we take the tread into morning's mist as we welcome the elusive [Moss Velveta](https://www.mossvelveta.com/home) for Episode 533.
 Presently anonymous, the group's releases strike cinematic intensity, dipping into both baroque dissonances and delicate harmonies at once.</p>